Police: 1 dead, 2 injured in North Massapequa shooting

 One dead, two injured in North Massapequa shooting, Nassau police say

-One man was fatally shot and two other people wounded Saturday night in a shooting at a North Massapequa party, Nassau police said.
+One man was shot dead and two others were wounded Saturday night in a shooting at a North Massapequa party, according to a Nassau police spokesman.

+Officers responding to a report of a shooting at about 11:17 p.m. at the house on West Drive found the three victims, said the spokesman, Officer Craig Beatty.

 Comments